 Admissions and Membership

-Type I (domain-specific) intuition–Gardening intuition, math intuition, mechanic’s intuition…given that there are too many domains to enumerate, it is easier for you to tell us what form of Type I intuition for which you feel you are unusually adept.
-We will try to find a way to test it to confirm your claim, though we may not be able to if it’s something that is incredibly obscure or fuzzy.
+Gardening intuition, math intuition, mechanic’s intuition, and many more.
+Given that there are too many domains to enumerate, it is easier for you to tell us what form of Type I intuition at which you feel you are unusually adept.
+We will try to find a way to test it to confirm your claim, though we may not be able to if it is incredibly obscure or fuzzy.
 However, we will try our best.

 Type II (general) intuition–We currently cannot test for Type II intuition (general intuition), because of the only test ever developed for that, the Cappon IQ2, has been lost by the university that last had it.
 We will be working with our psychologists and possibly with a university to create a test for general intuition to replace it.
 When that happens, we will update here accordingly.